|My Oracle Support Help

-Any Customer User Administrator (CUA) can set or unset the Lifecycle property for a target.
+Any Customer User Administrator (CUA) can set or unset the Lifecycle property for a system or target.

-If you have owner or update privileges for a system you can set or unset the Lifecycle property for a system from the System Overview region.
+If you have owner or update privileges for a system or target you can set or unset the Lifecycle property for that system or target from the System Overview region.

 To set the Lifestyle property for multiple targets and systems: